-- Creating a central, standardized and vendor-independent database from the relevant security information specific to the security systems employed.
+- Creating a central, standardised and vendor-independent database from the relevant security information specific to the security systems employed.

 - Constantly comparing target and actual values.

-- Visualizing the current security status in traffic light colors like the ones in the geographical overview on the AMPEG Security Lighthouse Security Information Map.
+- Visualising the current security status in traffic light colours like the ones in the geographical overview on the AMPEG Security Lighthouse Security Information Map.

 - Checking the current security status constantly to ensure that the end points in the corporate network are adequately secured against current threats and weak spots.